 In 2010, the Foundation for Jewish Culture established the Academy in order to participate in the larger civic effort to highlight Jerusalem — one of the most extraordinary cities in the world — as a dynamic, democratic, international destination for art and culture.
 We inaugurated the fellowship successfully in the fall of 2011 with a cohort of four fellows: visual artist Lynne Avadenka, choreographer Donald Byrd, theater artist David Herskovits, and urban planner David Karnovsky.

-This fall, AAJ Fellows Susan Korda, Dean Moss, Davidson Norris, and Diane Samuels will benefit from the previous experiences of the inaugural class of fellows from 2011 whose projects and presence contributed to the city’s cultural capital, and drew attention to Jerusalem as a vibrant, pluralistic world capital and a destination for artists, planners, and thought-leaders.
+2013 AAJ Fellows Susan Korda, Dean Moss, Davidson Norris, and Diane Samuels benefited from the previous experiences of the inaugural class of fellows from 2011 whose projects and presence contributed to the city’s cultural capital, and drew attention to Jerusalem as a vibrant, pluralistic world capital and a destination for artists, planners, and thought-leaders.

 During their residency, fellows work closely with local cultural organizations, NGOs, schools and the municipality where they will teach master classes, serve as mentors, and offer professional development to peers.